-HCMC’s Chemistry Laboratory is a highly automated, high volume laboratory which provides stat and routine testing 24 hours a day, seven days a week for HCMC and Clinics, Hennepin County’s Medical Examiner, and other County Services.
+Hennepin Healthcare’s Chemistry Laboratory is a highly automated, high volume laboratory which provides stat and routine testing 24 hours a day, seven days a week for Hennepin Healthcare clinics, Hennepin County’s Medical Examiner, and other County Services.
 Testing provided includes automated chemistry, blood gas, hepatitis, HIV, tumor markers, autoimmunity, infectious disease, and maternal screens.

 Medical Director of Clinical Laboratories, Clinical Chemistry, Toxicology, and Point of Care Testing